Reviewed by Katy | Tested: Jillian Michaels App 6 weeks · BODi 6 weeks | Updated: March 2026

 Both platforms score 8.5/10 for UX and Design – a genuine tie.
 JM’s app is clean and well-organised, with the personalised programme calendar front and centre.
 BODi has improved significantly from its early Beachbody On Demand days, with a navigable library and programme calendar.
 The tie reflects that neither has a meaningful advantage in app experience – both are competently designed modern fitness apps.

-Nutrition integration (JM 9 – BODi 9: JM wins)
+Nutrition integration (JM 9 – BODi 9: Tied)

 Personal testing and observations